Impute Module¶

 This module provides baseline imputers to support quick experimentation or evaluation of imputation strategies.

-, which detects column types and fills missing values accordingly.
+The main tool is SimpleSmartImputer, which detects column types and fills missing values accordingly.

 Function Overview¶